tripitakit/reads_map/README.md

 # ReadsMap

 ReadsMap is an Elixir CLI tool that visualizes reads aligned to a reference sequence.
-It takes a SAM/BAM file and a FASTA reference file as input and produces text, HTML or FASTA output formats, allowing for easy visualization and analysis of sequence alignments.
+It takes a SAM/BAM file and a FASTA reference file as input and produces FASTA, text, or HTML output formats, allowing for easy visualization and analysis of sequence alignments.
 This tool has been developed mainly to test the functionalities of the [sam_parser](https://github.com/tripitakit/sam_parser.git) library, which is used to read and parse the input SAM/BAM files, but it can be useful in visualizing and documenting the alignment of reads to a reference sequence.

 ## Features

+- Creates FASTA format output with properly aligned sequences (default)
-- Creates text-based visualization for terminal display or text files (default)
+- Generates text-based visualization
 - Generates HTML visualizations with color-coded nucleotides
-- Produces FASTA format output with properly aligned sequences
 - Aligns reads to the reference sequence based on CIGAR strings
 - Shows reference sequence at the top and reads aligned below
 - Displays position markers for easy location reference